kworam/ProcScript/README.md

 You can optionally pass `run` an object literal called `runParams`.  runParams can contain the following properties:

 	runParams.timeout
-	runParams.fnFinished
+	runParams.fnStatusChanged

-If the Proc Instance has not finished after `timeout` millseconds, it aborts itself with a reason of "timeout".
+If `runParams.timeout` is defined, ProcScript calls `setTimeout` on the Proc Instance with the specified value.
-When the Proc Instance finishes, ProcScript calls fnFinished passing the finished Proc Instance as the only parameter.
+If `runParams.fnStatusChanged` is defined, ProcScript calls `addStatusChangedListener` on the Proc Instance with the specified value.

 	abort ( [reason] )

 aborts the Proc Instance.
 If `reason` is specified, ProcScript reports it as the reason why the Proc Instance was aborted.

-	running()

-true if the Proc Instance is running.

-	finished()
+	setTimeout(ms)

+If the Proc has not finished after 'ms' milliseconds, it aborts itself with a reason of "timeout".
+If 'ms' is zero, the Proc never times out.

+	getTimeout()

+Returns the millisecond timeout setting for the Proc.

+	getTimeoutReason()

+Returns the reason that the Proc timed out.
+If the Proc has not timed out, returns undefined.

+	setInstanceName(name)

+Sets the name associated with this Proc instance to the string `name`.

+	getInstanceName()

-true if the Proc Instance is finished (succeeded or failed).
+Returns the name associated with this Proc instance or undefined.

 	succeeded()